gdmen/ml-learning/README.md

 # dish-shamer
-system to determine when there are unwashed dishes in the sink &amp; shame the perpetrators
+A system to determine when there are unwashed dishes in the sink &amp; shame the perpetrators

+# Usage:
+source .venv/bin/activate